 Choose what’s right for you

-While there’s no right or wrong answer to this debate, experts agree that there are three main questions you should ask when trying to decide whether you should create a business brand or focus on your personal brand:
+While there’s no right or wrong answer to this debate, experts agree that there are three main questions you should ask when trying to decide how to pitch your branding:

 - How much do you want to be involved in your business?

 If you want to remain a solopreneur/freelancer, build your professional reputation as an expert and don’t have plans to sell your training business, then you may decide a personal brand is the way forward.
 If you’re focused on high growth, stepping back from the daily running of your business or selling it as a going concern in the future, then a business brand would be the more logical choice.

 Do you have a personal brand as well as, or instead of, a business brand?
 Has this helped or hindered your career as a trainer?
 How do you respond to personal branding?
 Is there anyone you follow because they are the brand?
 I’d love to hear your thoughts in the comments below.